kosaraju3333/bank-app/AMI-Creation.md

 # Java Bank Application – AMI Creation Guide

-This document outlines the steps taken to create a custom Amazon Machine Image (AMI) for deploying the Java-based Bank Application in a production-grade setup on AWS EC2.

 ---

 ## 📌 Step 1: AMI Creation – Java App Base Image

+This section outlines the steps taken to create a custom Amazon Machine Image (AMI) for deploying the Java-based Bank Application in a production-grade setup on AWS EC2.

 ### ✅ Purpose
 The goal is to create a reusable AMI that comes pre-installed with: